Three film favourites found between his first, Encounter (1953) to his more recent, Departure (2019)…

 After her brother and his wife die in an accident abroad, Velvet takes in her orphaned Arizonan niece, Sarah (Tatum O’Neal).
 Sarah is horsey mad too and in time she and her horse head for the Olympics.
 Plummer is a supportive gem both as a character and as an actor on screen in this film.
 This to both young Tatum O’Neal and Nanette Newman.

 He also has some really lovely chunky jumpers.
 His character has a lovely rapport with everyone.
 The ending is one you might need tissues for, as Plummer’s performance here always gets me sobbing in its heartfelt delivery.
-(This ending is seen in the above video so don’t click if you want a spoiler free post, my full film review is HERE)
+(My full film review is HERE)

 Other honourable mentions found in this blog for the character who would be Christopher Plummer.
 There are more mentions of him as an actor in the Days of Golden Hollywood and in Italian made movies with the Hoff and Caroline Munro in Starcrash (1978).
 There more villainous roles in Dreamscape (1984) with Max Von Sydow as a good guy and Plummer as a Shakespeare quoting villain in Star Trek VI: The Undiscovered Country (1991).